apecloud/kubeblocks/docs/user_docs/overview/supported-addons.md

 3. Install the addon.

    If there are multiple index sources and versions for an addon, you can specify them by adding flags.
+The system installs the latest version in the `kubeblocks` index by default.

    ```bash
    kbcli addon install mariadb --index kubeblocks --version 0.7.0